CT Scan of lung in COVID - pulmonary rehab exercises

 Doctors can see signs of respiratory inflammation on a chest X-ray or CT scan.

-On a chest CT, they may see something they call “ground-glass opacity” because it looks like the frosted glass on a shower door.
+On a chest CT, they may see “ground-glass opacity” because it looks like the frosted glass on a shower door.

 (a) Axial thin-section non-contrast CT scan shows diffuse bilateral confluent and patchy ground-glass (solid arrows) and consolidative (dashed arrows) pulmonary opacities. (b) The disease in the right middle and lower lobes has a striking peripheral distribution (arrow).
 [Radiological Society of North America].